 The first step in the veneers process is a consultation where the patient will discuss goals with their dentist, creating a plan around that patient’s specific needs.
 The patient will be x-rayed to determine if the patient’s natural teeth are suitable for the procedure.

 The bonding phase is the final step.
 The veneer will be placed on the tooth to judge its fit and make any necessary adjustments.
 The cement color will be chosen to make the veneer match the natural teeth as closely as possible.
-A thorough cleaning and etching of the tooth will allow for a good bond when the veneer is carefully bonded in place, with a special light applied to make the cement harden quickly.
+A thorough cleaning and etching of the tooth will allow for a good bond.
+The veneer is carefully bonded in place, with a special light applied to make the cement harden quickly.
 The bite will then be evaluated and any extra cement will be removed.
 Patients will usually return in about two weeks for an evaluation of the veneer.

 Advantages and disadvantages